Click to refer colleagues and get 30% off

 Control virus

 The control Ad5/F35 adenovirus vector is designed to match the biological application of the custom virus and to be used for testing Ad5/F35 adenovirus transduction.
-For example, if the custom virus overexpresses a gene, then the control virus provided will be EGFP control Ad5/F35 adenovirus (Ad5/F35 adenovirus overexpressing EGFP).
+For example, if the custom virus overexpresses a gene, then the control virus provided will be Ad5/F35 adenovirus overexpressing EGFP.
 Detailed information for the control virus is shown below:

 Shipping and storage

 Our non-ultra-purified adenovirus is stored in HBSS buffer and our ultra-purified adenovirus is stored in GTS buffer.
-All our adenovirus are shipped on dry ice.
-Upon receiving, adenovirus should be stored at -80°C for long term (stable for at least 1 year), or -20°C for short term, e.g., 2-3 weeks.
-Although adenovirus is more stable than many other virus (e.g. lentivirus) and can be frozen and thawed several times with minimal loss of virus activity, it is best to avoid repeated freeze-thaw cycles in practice.
+Our adenovirus is shipped on dry ice and upon receipt should be stored at -80°C (stable for at least 1 year), or -20°C (stable for 2-3 weeks).
+Although adenovirus is more stable than many other viruses (e.g. lentivirus) and can be frozen and thawed several times with minimal loss of viral activity, it is best to avoid repeated freeze-thaw cycles.

 Price and turnaround Price Match